 - determine the tissue/cell type expression profiles of a gene of interest and identify transcript variants expressed in different cell types

-- load and view local BAM files in genome browsers
+- understand some basic files types used in Genome browsers and upload and view local BAM files in genome browsers

-- create custom views and share with colleagues using sessions.
+- create custom interactive views with multiple datatypes to share with colleagues.

 Prerequisites and Requirements